dhivyaa0711/graphql/README.md

     ```shell
         https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
     ```
     ii.
-Configure AWS using `aws configure` command from CMD. <br/>Give any name, key, aws region(available in the below document) and output as json<br/>
+Check if AWS CLI is installed in your system with the following commands
+    ```shell
+        aws --version    (or)    /usr/local/bin/aws --version
+    ```
     iii.
+Configure AWS using `aws configure` command from CMD. <br/>Give any key, id, aws region(available in the below document) and output as json<br/>
+    iv.
 Download dynamodb local and follow the steps given here to start dynamodb locally-<br/>
     ```shell
         https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html
     ```
-    iv.
+    v.
 After setting up db and running jar file, you should be able to view the dynamodb shell on
     ```shell
         http://localhost:8000/shell
     ```
-    v.
+    vi.
 Paste the below code in editor and click `run`(play button)<br/>
     ```shell
                 var params = {
                 TableName: 'post',